Skin Irritation in the Genital Region in cats

 • Odor: An unpleasant odor may occur if a secondary infection has developed.

-A visit to the veterinarian is urgently required if the skin irritation persists for more than a few days or worsens.
-If the cat shows signs of pain, excessive licking or scratching, or if open wounds or swelling develop, a veterinarian should be consulted.
+A vet visit is urgently required if the Skin irritation persists for more than a few days or worsens.
+If the cat shows signs of Pain, excessive Licking or Scratching, or if open Wounds or Swelling develop, a veterinarian should be consulted.

 Likewise, attention should be paid to changes in the cat’s behavior.
-If it appears lethargic, loses its appetite, or withdraws, this could indicate a more serious problem that requires professional evaluation.
+If she appears lethargic, loses her appetite, or withdraws, this could indicate a more serious problem requiring professional assessment.

 A sudden outbreak of symptoms or a deterioration of the condition, especially if it is accompanied by other health problems, should also be cause for concern and warrant an immediate visit to the veterinarian.